administrativetrick/PROTECT/README.md

 This can be used to scrape a page for links.
 It stores the parent URL as a parent and the links on the page as a child.

 #### websiteCloner
-This can be used to pull and Dave the HTML from websites. images are intentionally not saved as a part of the clone.
+This can be used to pull and save the HTML from websites. images are intentionally not saved as a part of the clone.